austin-t-rivera/DS-2002-Spr25/labs/F25_Activity_04_Python_Scripts_and_Pipelines.md

-# Lab 3: Basic Scripting
+# Activity 4: Basic Scripting

 Follow the steps below for practice with writing scripts.
 In this lab, you will be creating two Python scripts: `github-events.py` and `env-vars.py`.
 Additionally, you will be editing one shell script, your `~/.bashrc` file (Windows) or your `~/.zshrc` file (Mac).